Legal residence in the Grand Duchy is governed by these two categories:

 Thus, third-country nationals must obtain a visa C or D and hold a valid passport to stay in the Grand Duchy.
 Then you can apply for a residence permit.

-Visa C costs about 80 euros, visa D about 50 euros, visa for children aged 6-12 costs about 40 euros.
+Visa C costs 80 euros, visa D — 50 euros, and a visa for children aged 6-12 years old will you cost about 40 euros.
 However, there is a reduced fee for citizens of Russia, Ukraine, Moldova, Georgia, Armenia, Azerbaijan, and a number of other countries.
 It comes to 35 euros.

-There is no visa fee for children under 6, school and university students, teachers, scientists traveling abroad for scientific research, family members who are EU/EEA nationals and some other groups of citizens exceptionally.
+There is no visa fee for children under the age of 6, school and university students, teachers, scientists traveling abroad for scientific research, family members who are EU/EEA nationals, and some other groups of citizens